bhargav1999/blockchain-development/README.md

 # blockchain-development
+// to mine a block.
-blockchain program development for more security
+//blockchain program development for more security